marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 **UPDATE**: For Valentines Day, we got [a lofty 4.0 update](https://forums.plex.tv/t/plexamp-release-notes/221280/38) which includes, among other things, the ability to control your playback on another device!

 {{< image src="plex-remote-session.jpg" >}}
+  Visible in the background, but obscured by a popup, is the album Fantastic Planet by Failure.
+Overlaid is a widget asking the user to "Select Player".
+Visible are two different players: The author's iPhone and the desktop currently playing Fantastic Planet.
+The implication here is that it is possible to transfer the currently playing album to another device on the network.
 {{< /image >}}

 What you're seeing here is my phone controlling a session that's playing on my laptop.